Maintaining Outdoor Sculptures: How to Clean a Bronze Statue and Protective Waxing of Bronze Sculptures

 – Avoiding placing your sculpture beneath an oak tree.
 Oak trees leach tannins, which can stain marquees, outdoor furniture and sculptures.

-– If your sculpture has a lot of upward facing, deep texture, (for example, our life-sized Wiggling Spaniel), you may wish to site it away from trees that drop a lot of leaves, blossoms or berries, simply because the texture can catch a lot of debris.
+- Keep textured sculpture away from trees.
+If your sculpture has a lot of upward facing, deep texture, (for example, our life-sized Wiggling Spaniel), you may wish to site it away from trees that drop a lot of leaves, blossoms or berries, simply because the texture can catch a lot of debris.

-– Similarly, moving your sculpture out from underneath branches frequented by birds will reduce the amount of bird poo on your sculpture.
+- Avoid placement under tree branches.
+Similarly, moving your sculpture out from underneath branches frequented by birds will reduce the amount of bird poo on your sculpture.

 Intentionally coloured bronze should normally only be waxed using a clear wax, to preserve the patina (colour), while unintentional greening can be treated using the cleaning and waxing process.

-(Above left) Greening (verdigris) can be caused by chemicals in the environment, like soil enrichers in a flower bed – reversible with the cleaning & waxing process
+Greening (verdigris) can be caused by chemicals in the environment, like soil enrichers in a flower bed.

 Wait for a warm, sunny day to clean your sculpture.
 This will aid you in the waxing stage.
 (Alternatively, wax your sculpture using a liquid wax, or if you are cleaning it indoors, keep your hairdryer handy for later!)

 Waxing your sculpture will protect the colour from the weather.
-If you purchased a Bronze Resin, the wax will also help protect the material from the elements and make it last longer.
-(Foundry Bronze metal is weatherproof, but the colour is still vulnerable).
+If you are cleaning a Bronze Resin sculpture, the wax will also help protect the material from the elements and make it last longer.
+Foundry Bronze metal is weatherproof, but the colour is still vulnerable.

 If you have a coloured bronze, or if your sculpture is bronze colour and you like the way it is looking, then choose a natural or clear furniture wax.
 (We recommend Black Bison Wax – Natural).